 As a homeowner, you may not think about your water heater often, but it is an essential appliance that provides hot water for your household.
-Unfortunately, mineral deposits and sediment can build up inside your water heater over time, reducing its efficiency and even causing damage.
+Unfortunately, mineral deposits and sediment can build up inside your water heater over time, reducing efficiency and even causing damage.
 Regularly flushing your water heater can help remove these deposits and extend your appliance’s lifespan.
 So here’s a step-by-step guide on how to flush your water heater from General Service Plumbing.

 Step 1: Turn off the Power

 Before beginning, turn off the power supply to your water heater.
 If you own an electric water heater, you can turn off its power at the circuit breaker.
 But if you own a gas water heater, you’ll turn off the gas supply valve, which you can find near the gas pipe leading to your thermostat.

 Step 2: Turn off the Cold Water Supply

 Locate the cold water supply valve near the top of your water heater and turn it off.
 This will prevent new water from entering the tank while flushing it.

 Step 3: Turn On The Hot Water

 Turn on the hot water at one of your sinks or tubs.
 Let it run while draining the tank to alleviate pressure in your lines.